What is a sales funnel? Stages, examples and how to build one

 sales funnel offer CTA

-Anchor Fabrication: Middle of the funnel
+Anchor Fabrication: middle of the funnel

 A sales manager or sales rep’s priority in the middle of the funnel is to qualify the lead as in-depth as possible.
-They do this by positioning themselves as experts and offering guidance to build rapport.

 Anchor Fabrication has built a comprehensive resource library for this purpose.